markbirbeck/markbirbeck.com/_posts/2015-08-06-ssg-independent-themes.markdown

  - development
 ---

-There are [lots of static site generators (SSG)](https://www.staticgen.com/),written in a variety of languages and many of them are incredibly powerful.
+There are [lots of static site generators (SSG)](https://www.staticgen.com/), written in a variety of languages and many of them are incredibly powerful.
 But when it comes to theming they all seem to suffer from the same problems.

 ## Installation